Welcome to the MFFA

 Bugs and Beer

-Come join us on Sunday, October 01 for another session of Bugs and Beer at the Trans Canada Brewery from 2-5 PM.
+Come join us on Sunday, March 24 for another session of Bugs and Beer at the Trans Canada Brewery from 2-5 PM.
 This is an unstructured fly tying session so please bring your own gear and tie, or just have a beer and socialize.
 Beginners, feel free to sit with an experienced tier and learn a new pattern or technique.
-For any new members this is a chance to socialize and learn from the more seasoned members.
-We will not have the Club equipment available.
-Feel free to bring your own tying gear and enjoy a cool one or something to eat (beer & food is not supplied by the MFFA).
+For new members this is a chance to socialize and learn from the more seasoned members.

 Conservation Notes